HolmesProcessing/Holmes-Documentation/rst/components/holmes-totem/extending/services/writing_a_service/index.rst

 **Reading configuration in Golang**

-With the "json" package it's a snap to read JSON data into your Go programs.
+With the ``json`` package it's a snap to read JSON data into your Go programs.
 The json package provides Decoder and Encoder types to support the common operation of reading and writing streams of JSON data.
 We read the configuration file and then we fit the output to ``Config`` struct

 .. code-block:: Go